 Is ChatGPT’s DALL-E Image Generation Worth It?
 The Honest Answer

-TL;DR: DALL-E 3 inside ChatGPT is a decent bonus if you already pay $20/month for Plus — but it’s being retired May 12, 2026.
+TL;DR: DALL-E 3 inside ChatGPT is a decent bonus if you already pay $20/month for Plus — but it’s being retired May 12, 2026 (less than a month away).
 Don’t subscribe just for images.
 We rate it 5.5/10.
 Midjourney is better for quality, FLUX is better for speed, and the free Microsoft Copilot gives you DALL-E 3 at no cost.

 If you’re already paying for ChatGPT Plus, DALL-E 3 is a solid bonus feature.
 If you’re considering a subscription just for image generation?
-There are better options now.
+There are better options now — and with DALL-E 3’s retirement just weeks away, timing matters.

 How ChatGPT DALL-E Image Generation Works